nark3d/PhalueObjects/README.md

 Work in Progress
 ------------------

 I wouldn't recommend using this just yet as I'm still working things out, but if you have any ideas or suggestions, they'd be welcome.
+The DateTime class is mostly usable, but I'll release alpha v0.0.2 soon for a usable set of date objects.